Idlescape/IdlescapeGuides/Shrine.md

 <br />
 In order to make an offering, input the amount of gold you wish to offer in the text box below, then click "OFFER" to confirm.
 <br />
-<b> Buffs that can appear </b>
-(List of buffs that can appear within the shrine so players can stop asking.)